Jan-van-Waaij/Charon.jl/docs/src/guide.md

 ```julia
 julia --threads=4 path/to/runmcmc.jl path/to/dicefile path/to/outputfile
 ```
-where the output is saved in `outputfile`. `dicefile`, `basecountfile`, and `frequencyfile` might be a CSV files or a zipped CSV files.
+where the output is saved in `outputfile`. `dicefile`, `basecountfile`, and `frequencyfile` might be a CSV files or a gzipped CSV files.
 Example files can be found [here](#Example-files).
 The script installs Charon, and other necessary Julia packages, loads them and executes the MCMC sampler.

 ### Example